Oinosseus/PeakTech4390/README.md

 ...
 ```

-using an different device and log to file:
+using a different device and log to file:

 ```bash
 >./peaktech_4390.py --device=/dev/ttyUSB2 | tee log.csv